xmengkinaxis/CPP/System Design Interview Checklist.md

 * A system can be called scalable if adding more resources in the system results in performance increases.
 Performance is directly proportional to resources added. <br>
 * Horizontal (scaling out) vs Vertical Scaling (scaling up) <br>
 * Scalability can be achieved through CDN (Cache which bring the content closer to user and remove the requirement of high bandwith), reading replicas <br>
+* Partition and split the big file/blobs into small-sized chunks to scale the requests, served by different partition servers; maybe range-based partition; need a partition mapping

 ### Reliability:
-keep delivering its service even when on or several of its software or hardware components fail; achieve this through redundancy of both the software component and data, (and hardware); achieve such resilience with a cost in order to eliminate every single point of failure; <-> vulnerable, data lost; (resilient, no single point of failure) (authentication)
+keep delivering its service even when on or several of its software or hardware components fail; achieve this through redundancy of both the software component and data, (and hardware); achieve such resilience with a cost in order to eliminate every single point of failure; <-> vulnerable, data lost; (resilient, no single point of failure) (authentication) <br>
+Achieve with health check (heartbeat protocol, gossip protocol), and monitoring services with alerts. <br>

 ### Concurrency:
 To maximize system's performance: high bandwidth and high throughput.